SparkPost/tools-ui/README.md

 ```
 npm start
 ```

-Note: If you get `node-sass` related error try `npm rebuild node-sass`.
+Note: If you get `node-sass` related error try `npm rebuild node-sass`. (changing node versions can cause this)

 This will start the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-*Note:* Visiting `/` will redirect you to sparkpost.com.
-So, try visiting a path like [`/dkim`](http://localhost:3000/dkim).

-Making changes to source will reload the application automatically.

 ### Running Tests

 ```
 npm test
 ```

 Launches the test runner in the interactive watch mode.
 Follow on-screen messages for usages.

 ## Deployment

 ### Staging

 To deploy to staging, just merge the branch to `master`.
 [Travis](https://travis-ci.org/SparkPost/tools-ui/) will take care of the rest.